 There are a variety of versions of the prelude to the battle, what seems to be pretty conclusive is that unfortunately for the Norsemen, they had gone to Stamford Bridge to meet the English hostages without their mail, the very thing necessary for survival in a battle.
-The chronicles all agree that this was due to the warm and sunny weather and having defeated the Northern armies quite decisively at Gate Fulford, they were certainly not expecting to have need of their armour so soon after their victory.
+The chronicles all agree that this was due to the warm and sunny weather and having defeated the Northern armies at Gate Fulford, they were certainly not expecting to have need of their armour so soon after their victory.
 Half of Hardrada’s forces were back at Riccall with the fleet, led by his son Olaf and Paul, the Earl of Orkney.
 Some of his men had been out rounding up cattle (Rex 2011) and were on the open ground on the west bank of the river when the scouts spotted Harold’s army approaching them.
 Marren (2004), in his book about the battles of 1066, describes the bridge by 11thc reckoning as being wide enough for the roads which reached the bridge, to go through it.
 This seems a reasonable reckoning seeing as the roads continue out to the Battle Flats and beyond.
-However, in the initial phase of the battle was fought on the Western side of the river and not on the Battle Flats as previous historians have agreed.
+However, the initial phase of the battle was fought on the Western side of the river and not on the Battle Flats as previous historians have agreed.
 Blundell (2012), in his The Battle of Stamford 1066 AD: An Alternative Interpretation paper, postulates, convincingly, that the Norwegians were not lazing on the grass, enjoying the sunshine of that day, but actually on the march to York to see why the hostages had not turned up at the agreed place and time.
 Harald, fed up with waiting, had decided to take most of his army to York with him to find out what was going on, leaving a smaller unit rounding up cattle further out on the west side of the river.

 Looking at the maps on Blundell’s website, you can see both armies as they come across one another.
 The larger English contingent (in red) are on their way to confront the invading army (in blue).
 The map that is called Map 6 but is actually map 4, gives a good indication of how the two armies would have come across one another.
 Imagine Harald’s surprise and confusion.
 Tostig had assured him it would take longer than days for Harold Godwinson to arrive with his army.